Rahilralu/TIC-TAC-TOE/README.md

 •In the Pygame version:

-   •A window is created showing the 3x3 grid.
+   •A window is created showing the 3x3 grid

    •Players click on cells to place "X" or "O" — no typing anymore.